redpelicans/formo/README.md

 #### Formo

-A `formo` object is a tree of `Fields`.
-To create one we need to give it a fields tree called a schema:
+A `formo` object is a tree made of `Fields`.
+To create one, we need to give it fields organized as a tree:

 ```
 const formo = new Formo([